Luis Jose De Souza: Biography

 De Souza was born to Luis Jose and Juliet Mary on 11 December 1943 in Mumbai, in the western Indian state of Maharashtra and graduated in medicine (MBBS) from the Grant Medical College and Sir Jamshedjee Jeejeebhoy Group of Hospitals in 1967.
 His master's degree was also obtained from the same institution in 1970 after which he joined Tata Memorial Hospital, Mumbai and reached the position of the professor and head of the gastroenterology department.
 Later, he moved to P.D.
 Hinduja National Hospital and Medical Research Centre as their consultant oncosurgeon.
 He has also served as a consultant Oncologist to Air India and Indian Airlines.

 In 1986, De Souza founded Shanti Avedna Ashram, a charitable trust, and under the aegis of the trust, set up a network of hospices in Mumbai and Goa, reported to be the first such venture for the care of advanced and terminally ill cancer patients in India.
 Representing Tata Memorial Centre, he associated with Union for International Cancer Control (UICC) and the Indian Cancer Society in 1993 and founded the Indian Cancer Cell, a national program for promoting cancer education in Indian schools.
 He has served as the associate editor of the Indian Journal of Cancer, editorial consultant of The Practitioner and as a consultant editor of Palliative Medicine.
 He has written over 70 articles in peer reviewed journals, has delivered keynote addresses in conferences and has organised many medical conferences.

-De Souza is married to Carmen Mary Julia Saldanha and the couple has three children.